The top of a cake with hot pink roses, napkins and spoons.

 Top view of this cake. it has a ring of hot pink roses and violets around the top.

 When it comes to decorating cakes with fresh flowers, safety should always be your top priority.
-Not all flowers are safe to use on food, even if they’re just for decoration.
-Here’s a list of 10 popular, non-toxic flowers that are generally considered safe for cake decorating:
+Not all flowers are safe to use on food, even if they're just for decoration.
+As a florist, these are some of the flowers I most often recommend when decorating cakes:

 1. Roses